UBC-MDS/FinanceCalculator2025/README.md

 ## Project Summary

 **financecalculator** is a Python package for calculating financial metrics specifically designed for loans or investment scenarios.
-This package serves as a convenient tool for managing personal finances, offering functionalities such as Periodic Payment (PMT) Calculation, Future Value (FV) Calculation, Present Value (PV) Calculation, and Frequency (N) Calculation.
+This package serves as a convenient tool for managing personal finances, offering functionalities such as Periodic Payment (contribution) Calculation, Future Value (FV) Calculation, Present Value (PV) Calculation, and Frequency (N) Calculation.

 ---